 Darth and myself.
 This was taken at one of our Star Wars

-club meetings (called Skyforce) a few years ago.
+club meetings (called Skyforce) many years ago.
 On

 average we've had between four to six Skyforce meetings a

 year since 1994 and I think I only missed five of them in